Experimental demonstration of entanglement-enabled universal quantum cloning in a circuit: RESULTS

 After the production of $\left\vert \psi _{2,3}^{+}\right\rangle $, $Q_{2}$ and $Q_{3}$ are tuned on resonance with $Q_{1}$ at the working frequency, where these qubits are red-detuned from the resonator by the same amount $\Delta=2\pi\times 148$ MHz.
 With this setting, the resonator does not exchange photons with the qubits due to the large detuning, but can mediate a coupling of strength $\lambda =g^{2}/\Delta $ between any two of these qubits.
 The resonator will remain in the ground state during this process, and can be discarded in the description of the system dynamics.
 In the interaction picture, the state evolution of the qubits is governed by the effective Hamiltonian \cite{zheng_prl2000,zheng_prl2001}

 Under this Hamiltonian, $Q_{2}$ and $Q_{3}$ symmetrically interact with $ Q_{1}$ through excitation exchange, with the number of the total excitations being conserved.
-After an interaction time $\tau =2\pi /9\lambda $, these qubits evolve to the entangled state
+After an interaction time $\tau =2\pi /9\lambda $, the three-qubit coupling $C_{1,2,3}$ evolves $Q_1$, $Q_2$ and $Q_2$ to the entangled state